-- Participate with JPB Safety and Operations in the annual emergency drill scheduled for 11/14/21 in Segment 4. - Continue to finalize safety and security certification documentation requirements in coordination with project testing and commissioning activities. - Continue to coordinate with the PMOC on the ongoing OP-54 Segment 4 readiness review. - Continue focus on performing site safety inspections on the OCS foundations, pole installations, potholing, and CEMOF work activities to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections as needed. - Prepare an initial OHA document to reflect the input provided from TASI subject matter experts. - Continue to reinforce the ongoing application of recommended mitigation measures in response to the COVID-19 virus. - Investigate project incident occurrences as needed and work with the contractor representatives to identify incident root cause, contributing factors and safety mitigation measures.
+- Participate with JPB Safety and Operations in the development of a Table Top exercise to test Lock-out/Tag-out procedures for the OCS. - Continue to finalize safety and security certification documentation requirements in coordination with project testing and commissioning activities. - Continue to coordinate with the PMOC on the ongoing OP-54 Segment 4 readiness review. - Continue focus on performing site safety inspections on the OCS foundations, pole installations, potholing, and CEMOF work activities to assess safety work practices and identify additional opportunities for improvement.
+Conduct contractor equipment inspections as needed. - Update the initial OHA document to reflect the input provided from TASI subject matter experts.
+Next steps are to identify proposed mitigation measures. - Continue to reinforce the ongoing application of recommended mitigation measures in response to the COVID-19 virus. - Investigate project incident occurrences as needed and work with the contractor representatives to identify incident root cause, contributing factors and safety mitigation measures.